 Abundance is worth very little if the institutions and values that make it possible cannot be sustained.
 The liberal democratic order—open markets, individual liberty, the rule of law, free inquiry—has produced the conditions for the greatest period of human prosperity in history.
 We should not take its permanence for granted.

 The supply chains for critical technologies have concentrated in geographies and governance structures whose long-term alignment with Western interests is uncertain.
 Rebuilding sovereign industrial capacity is not only an economic opportunity but a practical necessity, and it is work that requires patient capital and companies capable of coordinating complex manufacturing and engineering at scale.
+That is the work we have set out to do.

 We focus on businesses at the intersection of complex coordination.
 These are companies defined not by scientific discovery alone, but by the ability to orchestrate engineering, manufacturing, and supply chains into scalable, repeatable systems.

 We do not take on raw scientific risk.
 We build companies where the underlying technologies are already proven, but the challenge lies in assembling them into an integrated, industrial-grade product.
 Consider Tesla: batteries, motors, and software were all independently validated long before the company existed.
-But bringing them together into a manufacturable, globally scalable product required deep execution and years of capital that most investors were structurally unable to provide.
+Bringing them together into a manufacturable, globally scalable product required deep execution and years of capital that most investors were structurally unable to provide.

 OLIX is building a new class of accelerator designed to achieve high throughput and ultra high interactivity on the most demanding inference workloads, free from the architectural and supply chain constraints of the current regime.
 It is our belief that scaling an SRAM-architecture integrated with photonics can surpass HBM-based architectures on throughput per megawatt and total cost of ownership, while significantly outperforming silicon-only SRAM-architectures in interactivity and latency.